JorelAli/CommandAPI/docssrc/src/stringarguments.md

 > **Greedy Arguments:**
 >
 > The `GreedyStringArgument`, similar to the `ChatArgument` uses the entire argument array from its current position.
-This means that it never ends, therefore if it is used, it must be the last element of your `LinkedHashMap` of arguments.
+This means that it never ends, therefore if it is used, it must be the last element of your `List` of arguments.
 >
 > For example, if you have a command `/message <message> <target>`, it would not be able to determine where the message ends and the `<target>` argument begins.
 >
-> If a `GreedyStringArgument` or `ChatArgument` is not declared at the end of the `LinkedHashMap` of arguments, or multiple of these arguments are used in the same `LinkedHashMap`, the CommandAPI throws a `GreedyArgumentException`.
+> If a `GreedyStringArgument` or `ChatArgument` is not declared at the end of the `List` of arguments, or multiple of these arguments are used in the same `List`, the CommandAPI throws a `GreedyArgumentException`.

 The `GreedyStringArgument` takes the `TextArgument` a step further. **Any characters and symbols are allowed** and quotation marks are not required.